 The Tesla line of electric vehicles are marvels of modern transportation technology, but they also come with a healthy does of consumer tech.
 Tesla's Model S comes with an advanced 17-inch touchscreen dashboard system running on Linux.
 When CEO Elon Musk was asked recently if app developers would get to play in the Tesla ecosystem, he had a surprising response.
 Apparently, the future of Tesla could include Android.

 Tesla's first order of business is to finish the localization work that will make the software functional around the world, but after that he sees the car's browser being moved to Chrome.
+Knowing that Android development is booming, the company is considering ways to port Android apps to the car on Linux using the Qt application framework.

 If you can afford a Tesla electric car (in addition to the car you drive when you have to go more than three hundred miles), odds are pretty good that you can afford a Google Glass Explorer unit, too.
 If you happen to have both, in addition to the envy of every working class geek on the Internet, a developer has just enabled you to combine your favorite technological excesses.
 GLASSTESLA mixes the functions of the official Tesla app with the always-on, ever-ready nature of Glass to make you and your car into an ultra-efficient crime-fighting duo.
+You don't actually have to fight crime.

 Our demographics adviser tells us that there might just be five people on earth who are both regular Android Police readers and Model S owners.
 But if a quick scan of the office is a valid measure of interest, there's at least a few of you who are excited by the prospect of an official Tesla app, even if a longing glance is as close as we'll ever get to driving one.
+For you lucky devils who have an all-electric sedan sitting in your four-car garage, take a quick stroll over to the Play Store to get your companion app on.